 Each end, after all woods have been delivered into the head (above), all woods belonging to one player or team that lie closest to the jack are counted as shots.
 In this illustration, two blue woods lie closet to the jack.
 A red wood lies a close third.
 The blue player/team therefore adds two shots to the cumulative score.
 Red scores nothing.
 In case of doubt, a measure can be used to determine the outcome.

-2. CLUB DRESS CODE
+2. MEMBERS' DRESS CODE

 1. Afternoon matches - representing the Club